conradakunga/Blog/_posts/2022-02-15-maintainability-of-code.md

 The next improvement that can be made is to simplify this:

 ![](../images/2022/01/Complexity.png)

+You have to parse the code visually to understand what exactly it is doing.
+This is a bottleneck to the understanding and maintainability of the code.

+We want to optimize for **understanding** of the code.

 This can be done by refactoring the logic into functions: